 Emily and I are particularly interested in the psychometrics of the YP-CORE (and other measures) when they are used frequently and often as in the current enthusiasm for measures to be completed weekly during therapy.
 One thing that concerned us is that intercurrent events and stressors are usually simply rolled into the “noise”/”error” component when change is modelled and that seems simply wrong so we’re looking into this and have had a paper reviewing this for the field of therapies with young people accepted.
 If you’re signed up to the CST announcements Email list you’ll be among the first to know when that paper is published.
 Sign up information is in the footer at the bottom of all pages on this site.

-Download the English language PDF of the YP-CORE using link below, for other languages, read on further below.
+Download the English language PDF of the YP-CORE, for other languages, read on further below.